Town by Town Snapshot: Anglesea

-The town’s beginnings came about in 1884 when local land owners subdivided land for sale into eight-hectare lots about three years after a boarding house was first opened for holiday-makers.
+The town’s beginnings came about in 1884 when local land owners subdivided land for sale into eight hectare lots, about three years after a boarding house had been opened for holidaymakers.

-The name was changed to Anglesea in about 1884, thought to be derived from the Isle of Anglesea in Wales.
+The name was changed to Anglesea in about 1884, probably derived from the Isle of Anglesea in Wales.

-The predominant age group in Anglesea is 60-69 years with households in Anglesea being primarily childless couples who are likely to be repaying $1,800-$2,399 per month on mortgage repayments, and in general, people in Anglesea work in a professional occupation.
+CoreLogic data indicates the predominant age group in Anglesea is 60-69 years with households in Anglesea being primarily childless couples and are likely to be repaying $1,800-$2,399 per month on mortgage repayments, and in general, people work in a professional occupation.
 In 2011, 73 per cent of the homes in Anglesea were owner-occupied compared with 75.3 per cent in 2016.